Calculus

 To see this relationship, 2 key points to observe:

 1. Avg slope for any func can be calculated by just looking at End Points: If you were given a bunch of numbers in any order, would you be able to calculate it's avg just by looking at 1st and last number?
-Answer is => You won't be as the avg is decided by all the numbers.
+Answer is => NO. You won't be as the avg is decided by all the numbers.
 Now consider continuous plot of such numbers.
 Again, it's the same thing => you won't be able to calculate the avg of this continuous func, just by looking at the 2 endpoints of the curve.
 But now, let's say, I calculate the slope of this function, and plot this new function which is the slope of our original function at every point of the graph.
 Can I calculate the avg of this slope function, by just looking a the 2 endpoints?
 Surprisingly, you can now.
 Why does this happen.
 Because, with slope, if the slope goes up a certain magnitude above the avg, the slope has to come down the same magnitude below the avg, to give us the avg.
 It also follows from Mean Value Thm and from intuition.
-So, the jist is => The avg slope of any function could be found by just looking at the slope at the 2 endpoints.
+So, the jist is => The avg slope (rate of change of Y wrt X) of any function could be found by just looking at the 2 endpoints.

 2. Area of a function: it can be calc as avg height of func multiplied by the width of the base.
 The avg slope of any func as seen above = [F(b)-F(a)]/(b-a), where a,b are endpoints on x axis.
 If we plot the slope function (i.e a function f(x) that is the slope of F(x) for all points on x axis), then the area of f(x) will be = Avg height of f(x) * base.
 But avg height of f(x) = avg slope of F(x) (as f(x) is slope func of F(x)).
 Since avg slope of F(x) = [F(b)-F(a)]/(b-a), that's the avg height of f(x).
-So, ares of f(x) = avg height of f(x) * base = [F(b)-F(a)]/(b-a) * (b-a) = [F(b)-F(a), which proves the theorem.
+So, area of f(x) = avg height of f(x) * base = [F(b)-F(a)]/(b-a) * (b-a) = [F(b)-F(a), which proves the theorem.

 Diagram showing proof of Fundamenal Thm of Calculus